 The Academic Enhancement Program (AEP) is a support program for selected students in their first year in the School of Medicine or School of Veterinary Medicine.
 This retention initiative includes review group sessions, personal advising, and access to other DES programs as needed.

-Faculty Development: Faculty can join one of the regular “Let’s Talk Teaching” sessions presented every week or join the faculty orientation program.
-Look on our Faculty Development site on Sakai or just drop in work a visit.
+Faculty Development: Supporting faculty in their pursuit of excellence in scholarship, teaching and learning is the mission of the faculty development program at SGU.
+Faculty can join one of the regular “Let’s Talk Teaching and Learning” sessions, access resources, receive consultation, attend workshops, or participate in faculty orientation programs.
+Look on our Faculty Development site on Sakai or just drop in for a visit.